-2.0 Overall aims

-This policy will contribute to the protection and safeguarding of our pupils and promote their welfare by:

-- Adopting a Whole school and college approach to safeguarding - Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges. - Clarifying standards of behaviour for staff and pupils. - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values - Introducing appropriate work within the curriculum - Encouraging pupils and parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation - Recognising risk and supporting online safety for pupils, including in the home
+2.0 Overall aims This means that in our school we will: This policy will contribute to the protection and safeguarding of our pupils and promote their welfare by: Identify and protect all pupils especially those identified as vulnerable/susceptible pupils Adopting a Whole school and college approach to safeguarding Identify individual needs as early as possible; gain the voice and lived Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy experience of vulnerable pupils and design plans to address those needs development in schools and colleges Work in partnership with pupils, parante/apress and other aganaiaa Clarifying standards of behaviour for staff and pupils Contributing to the catabliabment of a cofe, regilient parents/carers and other agencies Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values Our policy extends to any establishment our school commissions to deliver Introducing appropriate work within the curriculum education to our pupils on our behalf Encouraging pupils and parents to participate including alternative provision settings.
+Alerting staff to the signs and indicators that all may not be well Our Governing Body/IEB will ensure Developing staff awareness of the causes of abuse that any commissioned agency will reflect the values, philosophy and • Developing staff awareness of the risks and standards of our school.
+Confirmation vulnerabilities their pupils face should be sought from the school that Addressing concerns at the earliest possible stage appropriate risk assessments are Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation completed, and ongoing monitoring is undertaken. • Recognising risk and supporting online safety for